smringel/dungeon_crawler/README.md

 3. You cannot walk through walls (gray blocks)
 4. Collect all 5 gold coins scattered throughout the dungeon to win
 5. Blue and purple circles are portals that teleport you between disconnected areas of the dungeon
+6. Each region has its own enemy (red circle) that will chase you
+7. Press SPACEBAR to activate your weapon and stun enemies for 1 second
-6. After winning, press R to generate a new dungeon and play again
+8. After winning, press R to generate a new dungeon and play again

 ### Map Generation

 The game uses a cellular automata algorithm to create natural-looking cave systems.
 Each time you start the game or press R, you'll get a different dungeon layout to explore.
+The map generator ensures:

+- At least 2 distinct regions (often 3 or more)
+- Each region is at least 6 tiles large for proper gameplay
+- Small regions are automatically merged with larger ones
+- Coins are always placed in accessible locations
+- One enemy spawns in each region

 ### Portal System